MSLars/mare/README.md

 ```

 The following instructions can be used to reproduce the results in the paper.

-All evaluations create a subfolder in evaluations. if a folder already exists,
+All evaluations create a subfolder in evaluations.
-the evaluation is not executed multiple times. <!-- the script uses -f, hence the evaluation will be overwritten? -->

 ## Sequence Tagging